coreweave/kubernetes-cloud/virtual-server/examples/nodejs/Readme.md

 `init()`: Initialize the client
 > *init must be called prior to using the Client.*
 >
-> *init will set up the client so that it is aware of Coreweave and Kubevirt CRDs as well as the kubevirt subresource api.*
+> *init will set up the client so that it is aware of CoreWeave and Kubevirt CRDs as well as the kubevirt subresource api.*

 `get({namespace, name})`: Retrieves a Virtual Server
 * `namespace`: Namespace wherein the Virtual Server is deployed
 * `name`: Name of the Virtual Server

 `list({namespace})`: List all Virtual Servers
-* `namespace`: Namespace wherein the Virtual Servers is deployed
+* `namespace`: Namespace wherein the Virtual Servers are deployed

-`create(manifest)`: Retrieves a Virtual Server
+`create(manifest)`: Creates a Virtual Server
 * `manifest`: A Virtual Server manifest (JSON/Object)
 	> Example manifests detailed in [Example Manifests](#example-manifests)